poult-lab/daily-word/english_words_ learning.md

 [noun] A broad valley opened up leading to a high, flat plateau of cultivated land.

-"an area of flat land that is higher than the land around it"
+"an area of flat land that is higher than the land around it/ 高原"

 [noun] The US heroin market now appears to have reached a plateau...